-Due to shifting financial needs for agricultural extension programs, governments in several countries have developed devolution policies.
+Due to shifting financial needs for agricultural extension programs, governments in several countries have developed devolution policies [12].
 In many cases, the inability to provide extension services to farmers is attributed to a lack of financial assistance.
 Agriculture extension officers must have enough funding for administrative or recurring capital spending for them to carry out field operations [13].
 Authorities at the state and local levels can develop creative solutions to ensure that their departments' finances remain stable, according to Zalengera and colleagues [14].
 According to Oakley, program implementation in decentralized systems may be delayed using pre-and post-expenditure audits.

-In Ghana, a study looked at the financing for agricultural extension.
+In Ghana, a study looked at the financing for agricultural extension [15].
 Although the Department of Agriculture (DOA) is decentralized, it depends on the central government to support its work.
 Although this money is intended to be distributed quarterly, at the beginning of each quarter, the analysis discovered that they have not been forthcoming since 2012.
 Further research found similar findings at Ghana's Ga West Municipal Assembly and Shai-Osodoku District Assembly [16].
 However, according to this research, not only are monies provided late but also fall short of the Department of Agriculture's (DOA's) planned funding.
 The central government's failure to satisfy the financial demands of its ministries and departments has been blamed for fiscal insufficiency and delays.

-Another study indicated that subventions from the central government are crucial for funding agricultural extension programs in Uganda.
+Another study indicated that subventions from the central government are crucial for funding agricultural extension programs in Uganda [17].
 Local governments in Uganda became more reliant on central government financing after the graduated tax, which accounts for 80% of local income, was repealed in 2005.
-As a percentage of the national budget, central government payments to local governments account for between 30 and 37 percent.
-Generally, national funds support the programs they were intended to support.
-Flexibility is allowed, but only to a small extent.